loo-ee/loo-ee/README.md

 ### Hi there

-I'm Louie, a B.Sc. a student currently studying Computer Science.
+I'm Louie, a B.Sc. student currently studying Computer Science.

 You can reach me on [email](mailto:jannlouiealmirante@gmail.com).